Adekabang/docs-8labs/docs/proxmox/ubuntu-dhcp-not-working.md

 Alternatively, prepare a VM template explicitly setting the dhcp client identifier to mac.

 ### Example 1:
-set the "dhcp-identifier: mac" in the /etc/netplan/*.yaml file as below:
+set the `dhcp-identifier: mac` in the /etc/netplan/*.yaml file as below:
 ```bash
 network:
   version: 2